 About the SOAR Center

 The Students Organizing for Access to Resources (SOAR) Center strives to create equitable access to food, professional clothes, commencement regalia, and scholarly resources, especially books, for WU students.
-In an effort to help all students succeed, the SOAR Center is available to all students with a Willamette ID number: College of Liberal Arts (CLA), American Studies Program (ASP), graduate school, and Willamette Academy students.
+In an effort to help all students succeed, the SOAR Center is available to all students with a Willamette ID number: College of Arts & Sciences (CAS), American Studies Program (ASP), graduate school, and Willamette Academy students.
 The SOAR Center is located in the University Center on the third floor and houses the Bearcat Pantry, Clothing Share, and First-Generation Book Drive and is maintained by committed students, staff and faculty advisors.
 In addition to these three major resources, we also hope you'll check out this bilingual zine (Spanish and English) about Cascadia earthquake preparedness; the Center has hard copies available.

 The Bearcat Pantry addresses food insecurity experienced by Willamette students.
 Food insecurity is very prevalent among college students across the country and can be a barrier to succeeding in school.
 The Bearcat Pantry has both perishable and non-perishable food items, as well as personal hygiene supplies, such as shampoo and razors.
 The Bearcat Pantry was originally started as a program under the Office of Community Service Learning but now has transitioned to operating more independently as an ASWU External Program.